php-output-cache/php-output-cache.github.com/pages/01-manifesto.md

 ##POC is for the environment
  - As more and more PHP server operates in the world proper caching can save energy and vaste produced.
  - Poc uses way less resources than an database backed page generation in php, you save the resources of the planet by using proper cachhing.

+##What is not POC?
+Poc is **not the Silver Bulltet for PHP**, but helps you the get colser to it. :)